josh-abrams/josh-abrams.github.io/_projects/2019-08-27-cso-summer.md

 ## The Challenge

 The Chicago Symphony Orchestra recognizes that the majority of people who attend performances are from older generations.
 While these performances are currently well attended, CSO is concerned about ensuring that it continues to maintain relevancy in the community in years to come.
-Create an solution to help draw Millenial audiences to CSO events.
+In a group of three over the course of two weeks, create an solution to help draw Millenial audiences to CSO events.

 ---
 ## Design Practices Utilized